joinpursuit/Pursuit-Core-Web/full-stack-express/express-rest-show-create/README.md

 - February 13, 2020 - half day
 - May 4, 2016 - windstorm/county power outage

 Taking a moment to think about it, we'll realize it's hard to organize.
-So challenging, a computer scientist named Roy Fielding ended up doing his dissertation on [Architechtural Styles and the Design of Network-based Software Architectures](https://en.wikipedia.org/wiki/Representational_state_transfer) - he took feedback from over 500 developers in order to hone down a model to a core set of principles that are now called REST.
+So challenging in fact, a computer scientist named Roy Fielding ended up doing his dissertation on [Architectural Styles and the Design of Network-based Software Architectures](https://en.wikipedia.org/wiki/Representational_state_transfer) - he took feedback from over 500 developers in order to hone down a model to a core set of principles that are now called REST.

 REST stands for **Re**presentational **S**tate **T**ransfer - the technical meaning can take a while to study and learn and gets much deeper than we need to worry about today.
-However, we can easily utilize the pattern of routes in order to start building basic apps that use best practices.
+However, we can easily utilize the pattern of routes in order to start building basic apps that use these best practices.

 ### Restful Routes